LucasRoesler/lucasroesler.github.io/content/post/2017/how-i-git.md

 staged changes into my previous commit.
 More on aliases later.

 ## On rebasing
 I do not intend to give a full defense of rebasing here.
-I will say this, if you are not comfortable with `git`, then rebasing may not be for you.
+I will say this; if you are not comfortable with `git`, then rebasing may not be for you.
 Almost everything else you do in `git` is fairly safe, there is a way to recover from what you are doing, this is why I like and trust `git`.
 However, `rebase` is